lnans/Personal.Budget.Web/README.md

 # Getting Started

+Before anything, create an application in your Auth0 account and set the configuration file `.env.local` with your auth0 config.

 For running the project, first go to see the backend project : https://github.com/lnans/personal.budget \
 When `Budget.
 API` is running: